mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 <!-- Tools too - Design processes need appropriate tools  -->
 <!-- There are many languages and interfaces which have been created with similar principles, Agent Sheets, Alice and various implementations MakeCode to support physical computing and game making etc. -->

-Researchers involved in the Scratch project at MIT illustrate an approach to design-based education through an creative cycle that adapts an simplifies an industry approach for the context of educational outreach.

 ![creative spiral](./Pictures/10000000000001F8000001E37980DF8728F1411B.png)
 ![creative spiral]({{ site.baseurl }}/Pictures/10000000000001F8000001E37980DF8728F1411B.png)